Education

 Selecting materials based on their properties

 In this activity, learners will use their knowledge of properties to select an appropriate main material for the fan blades of a turbojet engine.
-They will learn about properties such as toughness, thermal resistance and creep resistance.
+They will learn about properties such as toughness, thermal resistance, and creep resistance.
 It will build understanding of how to apply this knowledge when selecting a material for a real engineering application.

 This could be used as a one-off main lesson activity, as part of a wider unit of work focusing on material properties and selection, or as part of a scheme on aircraft design using all of the resources developed in association with Arconic.

-The activity sheet includes teacher notes, guidance, useful web links, and links (where appropriate) to the national curriculum in each of the four devolved UK nations; England, Northern Ireland, Scotland and Wales.
+The activity sheet includes teachers’ notes, useful web links, and links (where appropriate) to the national curriculum in each of the four devolved nations; England, Northern Ireland, Scotland and Wales.

-All activity sheets and supporting resources are free to download, and all the documents are fully editable, so you can tailor them to your students’ and your schools’ needs.
+All activity sheets and supporting resources are free to download, and all the documents are fully editable, so you can tailor them to your class’s and your schools’ needs.

-And please do share your classroom learning highlights with us @IETeducation
+Please do share your highlights with us @IETeducation.

 Related resources